Skip to Content

 Swimwear: Of course.
 This is an essential item to pack with you when you visit a cenote!
 I’m currently in love with bikinis from ZAFUL – I kinda want to buy them all!

-Snorkel Mask or Goggles: At Cenote Dos Ojos you can rent gear, but if you’re planning to snorkel on a few different occasions it makes a lot more sense to buy your own snorkeling gear.
+Snorkel Mask or Goggles: At Cenote Dos Ojos you can rent gear.
+If you’re planning to snorkel on a few different occasions, though, it makes a lot more sense to buy your own snorkeling gear.

 Water Bottle: Try and bring a refillable water bottle around with you to reduce the consumption of plastic.
-However, the tap water in Mexico isn’t generally safe to drink, so make sure to refill your bottle with safe water, or buy a LifeStraw water bottle that comes with a water filter.
+However, the tap water in Mexico isn’t generally safe to drink.
+Make sure to refill your bottle with potable water, or buy a LifeStraw water bottle that comes with a water filter.

 CENOTE DOS OJOS FAQ